AlexanderLill/PokemonGoers-group6/README.md

 **December 2014**

 In late 2014 many of the main contributors became unhappy about how the Node.js open-source project was run.
 Releases were infrequent and the included version of the JavaScript engine V8 was outdated.
-That is why Fedor Idutny and other node contributors decided to fork the project.
+For these reasons Fedor Idutny and other node contributors decided to fork the project.
 The resulting project was called "io.js".
-Contrary to Node.js io.js had much more frequent releases and it shipped with a recent version of V8 that included new JavaScript features.
+Contrary to Node.js, io.js had much more frequent releases and it shipped with a recent version of V8 that included new JavaScript features.
 Consequently io.js felt a lot fresher than Node.js.

 **14. September 2015**